Amine-Itani/Unit-4/Project4.md

     # more functions defined below
 ```

-I decided to use parametirized queries because they protect my client and their users from injection attacks since the variable being inserted is kept seperate from the SQL query and cannot be manipulated.
-With parameterized queries I also improve the performance of the code because the database can compile the query once and then execute it multiple times with different paramters.
+I decided to use parametirized queries because they protect users from injection attacks since the variable being inserted is kept seperate from the SQL query and cannot be manipulated.
+I also improve the performance of the code because the database can compile the query once and then execute it multiple times with different paramters.
 I used object oriented-programming to apply this to every query by defining the function to run queries in a class and using it on any other query later.
 This is an example of the DRY (don't repeat yourself) paradigm.

 ## Database Searching Follow Filter